franciscofregona/dominoes-kicker/Questions.md

 The first choice will be VMs vs containers.
 Both are great tools but they don't solve exactly the same problem in the exact same manner, so I believe there's room for both in most scenarios and companies.

-On the virtualization side, VMware, XenServer and Proxmox/KVM are viable solutions, in order of commercial to open source status, support, IT HRs involvement and corporative track record.
+On the virtualization side, VMware, XenServer and Proxmox/KVM are viable solutions, in order of commercial to open source status, support, IT human resource involvement and corporate success track-record.
 Bigger tools are emerging, more on the hyperconvergence side of the spectrum: VMware appears again, Nutanix, Openstack are a few names of weight.

 On the containers side of the street, LXD and Docker dominate the market AFAIK, with special mention to Kubernetes as an orchestration solution.